-Google Releases AMP Stories: What Are They All About?
+Google AMP Stories: What They're All About

 A massive tech company developing a new, interactive way to shove wads of content into our eyeholes: What a novel idea!